jeftadlvw/go-pathlib/docs/pathlib.md

 func (p *Path) Absolute() (*Path, error)
 ```

 Absolute returns an absolute representation of this Path.
 If the Path is relative, it will be joined with the current working directory.
+If the Path is already absolute, a copy of the Path is returned.

 This function utilizes filepath.Abs.